michael-robbins/rpi-k8s-ansible/README.md

 See https://gist.github.com/alexellis/fdbc90de7691a1b9edb545c17da2d975 for more discussion.

-Instead I've decided to move to Flannel, will see how that goes!
+Instead I've decided to move to Flannel, which is working nicely so far.